FAQ

 Redox is still under development, so our list of supported applications is currently limited, but growing.

-What is a Unix-like OS?
+What is an Unix-like OS?

 Any OS compatible with the Single Unix Specification and POSIX.
 You can expect a shell, the “Everything is a File” concept, multitasking and multiuser support.